0xdevalias/devalias.net/_drafts/2018-04-29-wip-usb-reverse-engineering-down-the-rabbit-hole.md

 ## Link Dump

-After all of that.. there is only one little link left in my linkdump, and from memory, I think it was the post that started the cascading flow of rabbitholes.
-Not really anything to see here that we haven't already covered:
+After all of that.. there is only one little link left in my linkdump, and from memory, I think it was the post that started this cascading flow of rabbitholes.
+Not really anything to see here that we haven't already covered, but for posterity:

 * https://electronics.stackexchange.com/questions/4180/reverse-engineering-usb-signals

 ## Conclusion

+Well.. that got longer than I expected!
+What originally started out as me wanting to dump a few links I was collecting as I read into this subject, we seem to have ended up with a rough reference guide to getting started on AllTheThings(tm) relating to USB reverse engineering and associated hardware hacking.

+While this post by itself isn't going to give you all the answers, hopefully it's given you enough of a base that you can branch out and dig deeper into the aspects that interest you.
+And when you do?
+Let me know what you build/break/discover!

+Was there something I missed?
+A new shiny piece of hardware?
+An amazing program?
+Maybe you have some awesome techniques to share, or just a story about what you've been able to do with this newfound knowledge?
+I'd love to hear from you in the comments below!